 It measures about 1-2 cm and is made up of 5-15 pulmonary acini, that contain the alveoli for gas exchange.

-The secondary lobule is supplied by a small bronchiole (terminal bronchiole) in the center, that is parallelled by the centrilobular artery.
+The secondary lobule is supplied by a small bronchiole or terminal bronchiole in the center, which is parallelled by the centrilobular artery.

-Under normal conditions only a few of these very thin septa will be seen.
+Under normal conditions only a few of these very thin septa can be seen.

 There are two lymphatic systems: a central network, that runs along the bronchovascular bundle towards the centre of the lobule and a peripheral network, that is located within the interlobular septa and along the pleural linings.

 Centrilobular area is the central part of the secundary lobule.

 It is usually the site of diseases, that enter the lung through the airways ( i.e. hypersensitivity pneumonitis, respiratory bronchiolitis, centrilobular emphysema ).

 Perilymphatic area is the peripheral part of the secundary lobule.